FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 FMGE Application Form, Eligibility, Exam Pattern, Syllabus _ Result

-FMGE (Foreign Medical Graduate Examination) is a screening test for an Indian citizen or an overseas Indian citizen who holds a primary medical degree from a medical institution outside of India in order to be eligible for provisional or permanent registration with the Medical Council of India or any State Medical Council on or after 15th March, 2002.
+FMGE (Foreign Medical Graduate Examination) is a screening test for an Indian citizen or an overseas Indian citizen who holds a primary medical degree from a medical institution outside of India to be eligible for provisional or permanent registration with the Medical Council of India or any State Medical Council on or after 15th March 2002.

 According to the 2002 Screening Test Regulations, the National Board of Examinations in Medical Sciences (NBEMS) conducts the Screening Test.
-The National Medical Commission and all State Medical Councils get the results once the exam has been administered, published, and distributed by NBEMS.
+The National Medical Commission and all state medical councils receive the results once the exam has been administered, published, and distributed by NBEMS.

 Process Timelines

-Edit Window to rectify discrepancies related to documents uploaded in the application Through Online Deficient
+Edit Window to rectify discrepancies related to documents uploaded in the application 1st week of December 2026 (tentative)

-Final opportunity to rectify deficiencies related to documents upload in the application 5th January 2024 (11 AM onwards) to 8th January 2024 (Till 11:55 PM)
+Final opportunity to rectify deficiencies related to documents uploaded in the application 4th week of October 2026 (tentative)

 • A candidate must be an Indian/Overseas Citizen of India.